How to Reheat Chicken Wings: The Best Methods and Step by Step Instructions

 Alright, on to nuking those wings:

-FIRST - Place the chicken wings on a microwave safe plate, such as ceramic, glass or paper.
+STEP ONE – Place the chicken wings on a microwave safe plate, such as ceramic, glass or paper.
 Arrange the wings around the exterior of the plate, spacing them appropriately.
 If you have more wings than will fit comfortably on a single plate, plan on reheating them in two or more batches.

-SECOND - Cover the wings with a damp paper towel.
+STEP TWO – Cover the wings with a damp paper towel.
 This will both keep the chicken wings from drying out, and protect the inside of your microwave from chicken wing splatter.

-THIRD - Place the chicken wings in the microwave, and set them to cook for two minutes on full power.FOURTH - When your timer goes off, check the internal temperature with a meat thermometer.
+STEP FOUR – When your timer goes off, check the internal temperature with a meat thermometer.
 The internal temperature of chicken should be 165 degrees Fahrenheit.
 If it is anything less than that, continue to microwave, for an additional minute at a time until they are done.